-Ranieri is the current manager of AS Roma.
+Ranieri is the current manager of Sampdoria.

 Previously, Claudio Ranieri returned to the Premier League in July 2015 having been appointed Leicester City Manager.